 The most important role in solving organization's main problem play the SCO permanent bodies – the Secretariat of Organization in Beijing and the Executive Committee of Regional Counterterrorist Structure (RATS) in Tashkent.

-Since January 2016 Mr. Rashid Alimov of Tajikistan is the Secretary General of SCO, Mr. EvgeniySysoev of Russia holds a position of the Director of the RATS Executive Committee.
+Since January 2019 Mr. Vladimir Norov of Uzbekistan is the Secretary General of SCO, Mr. Jumakhon Giyessov of Tajikistan holds a position of the Director of the RATS Executive Committee.

-According to practice, a chairmanship in the Organization lasts for one year, starting from the date of the last Summit of the Council of Heads of State to the date of the next Summit of the Council of Heads of State on the territory of SCO Chairing state.
-Since June 2018, Kyrgyzstan is the chair of the SCO.
+According to practice, chairmanship in the Organization lasts for one year, starting from the date of the last Summit of the Council of the Heads of States to the date of the next Summit of the Council of Heads of States on the territory of SCO Chairing state.
+Since June 2019, Russia is the chair of the SCO.

 - The SCO Charter;

-- The Declaration on the Establishment of the Shanghai Cooperation Organization;
+- The Declaration on Establishment of the SCO;

 - The Shanghai Convention on Combating Terrorism, Separatism and Extremism;